sailfishos/docs.sailfishos.org/Develop/Apps/Tutorials/QML_Live_Coding_With_Qt_QmlLive/README.md

  - Bench workspace: `$projectPath/qml`
  - Target workspace: `qml`

+If the folder is not updated in QmlLive, try pressing enter in the workspace input fields.

 ## Standalone Usage

 This section assumes you have read the above sections and that you are familiar with building packages [manually](/Develop/Apps/Tutorials/Building_packages_-_advanced_techniques).